blue-moon22/palidis4/README.md

 lane2 | /path/to/file/lane2_1.fq.gz | /path/to/file/lane2_2.fq.gz | my_sample1 | /path/to/file/my_sample1_contigs.fasta
 lane3 | /path/to/file/lane3_1.fq.gz | /path/to/file/lane3_2.fq.gz | my_sample2 | /path/to/file/my_sample2_contigs.fasta
 lane4 | /path/to/file/lane4_1.fq.gz | /path/to/file/lane4_2.fq.gz | my_sample3 | /path/to/file/my_sample3_contigs.fasta

+#### `<executor>`

+If you are running this on your own machine, then you should specify `-profile standard`.

+If you are running this on an HPC, you will need to specify `-profile <executor>` in the command.
+Currently, the pipeline only supports `farm` (using `-profile farm`) and `rosalind` (using `-profile rosalind`).
+If you use `rosalind`, the default partition is `brc`.
+If you want to use a different partition, include option `--partition <name>`.

+It is possible to add another profile to the [nextflow config](https://www.nextflow.io/docs/latest/config.html) to make this pipeline compatible with other HPC executors.
+If you do so, you are welcome to fork this repo and make a pull request to include your new profile for others to use.
+You may be able to find a basic config for your HPC [here](https://github.com/nf-core/configs/tree/master/conf).

 <a name="output"></a>
 ## Output